ibm-cloud-docs/event-notifications/en-advanced-filtering.md

 $.data.details[0].name
 ```

-We only support regular expressions compatible with the [Go regexp package](https://pkg.go.dev/regexp).This package does not support lookbehind or negative lookahead assertions (e.g., `(?<!...)`, `(?!...)` are not supported).If you need to express a negative match, use a positive regular expression and apply the `not` operator provided by us to invert the result.
-See [Path Examples](/docs/event-notifications?topic=event-notifications-en-advanced-filtering&interface=ui#en-advanced-filtering-examples) to find an example of the usage of the `not` operator.
+{{site.data.keyword.en_short}} supports only regular expressions that are compatible with the [Go regexp package](https://pkg.go.dev/regexp).
+This package does not support lookbehind or negative lookahead assertions (for example, `(?<!...)` and `(?!...)` are not supported).
+To express a negative match, use a positive regular expression and apply the `not` operator to invert the result.
+See [Path examples](/docs/event-notifications?topic=event-notifications-en-advanced-filtering&interface=ui#en-advanced-filtering-examples) for an example of the `not` operator.
 {: note}

-## JSONPath Operators
+## JSONPath operators
 {: #en-operators}

 JSONPath provides a variety of operators to query JSON structures.
-Using these operators you can search elements, filter based on conditions and perform other data extraction tasks.
+By using these operators, you can search elements, filter based on conditions, and perform other data extraction tasks.
 The following operators are supported by {{site.data.keyword.en_short}}.

 | Operator | Description |
 |-------|--------|